Veterinary Nursing Point System

 TEAS Test Scores

 All Veterinary Nursing applicants must take the TEAS Test.
 A minimum score of 58% is required to be considered for acceptance into the program.
-The TEAS test may be taken only one time per year and the scores are good for two years.
+The TEAS test may be taken twice a year.
+However, students may only take the TEAS once a year at an EFSC testing center.
+Students may take another attempt at another institution or check the ATI website for additional testing locations.
+TEAS scores are good for two years.

 To qualify for testing points, applicants must have an overall score greater than or equal to 60%.
 A maximum of 15 points is possible.